Data

 No

-Yes X X XXFI, GR, NO, IS, EU27Pelagic Trawl, Purse seine
+Yes XXXXFO, GR, NO, IS, EU27Pelagic Trawl, Purse seine

 1. Trimmings is defined in accourdance with the ASC salmon standard 1.3 July 2019, as by-products when fish are processed for human consumption or if whole fish is rejected for use of human consumption because the quality at the time of landing does not meet official regulations regarding fish suitable for human consumption